-- 1. Maintenance Schedule Performance reports
+- 1. Status report on the rehabilitation works on sewerage treatments plants to comply with NEPA standards.
+This report should be copied to NEPA

 - 2. Water Loss Management Programme Performance reports

+- 3. Reports in accordance with K factor guidelines

-- 3. Accounting Information:
+- 4. Accounting Information:

 - Profit and Loss Account and Balance Sheet

 - Cash flow Statement

 - Operating Expenses and Revenues by:

 - Regions

 - Parishes

 - Major Systems and Plants

-- 4. Separation of expenses by water and sewerage services.
+- 5. Separation of expenses by water and sewerage services.

 - (a) Water expenses should be into the following Major Services:

 - Water Production and Treatment

 - Water Distribution and Supply

 - Customer Service

 - Administrative expenses

 - (b) Sewage expenses should be by the following major services

 - Collection and Conveyance

 - Treatment

 - Sludge Treatment and Disposal

 - Customer Service

 - Administrative expenses

 - 7. Separation of expenses in the statements into the following Major Services:

 - Water Production and Treatment

 - Water Distribution and Supply

 - Sewage

 - Collection and Conveyance

 - Treatment

 - Sludge Treatment and Disposal

 - Customer Service

 - Administrative expenses

 - 8. Revenue by Major Services

 - Water

 - Sewerage

 - Service charge

 - Sludge

-9. Price Adjustment Mechanism
+- 9. Price Adjustment Mechanism

-Calculation and value of indices used and level of PAM by month
+- Calculation and value of indices used and level of PAM by month